abbeycode/UnzipKit/README.md

 * Full documentation for all methods
 * Pervasive use of `NSError`, instead of throwing exceptions

+# Installation

+UnzipKit supports both [CocoaPods](https://cocoapods.org/) and [Carthage](https://github.com/Carthage/Carthage).
+CocoaPods does not support dynamic framework targets (as of v0.39.0), so in that case, please use Carthage.

+Cartfile:

+    github "abbeycode/UnzipKit"

+Podfile:

+    pod "UnzipKit"

 # Deleting files

 Using the method `-deleteFile:error:` currently creates a new copy of the archive in a temporary location, without the deleted file, then replaces the original archive.
 By default, all methods to write data perform a delete on the file name they write before archiving the new data.
 You can turn this off by calling the overload with an `overwrite` argument, setting it to `NO`.
 This will not remove the original copy of that file, though, causing the archive to grow with each write of the same file name.